unification-com/mainchain/docs/README.md

 # Unification Mainchain Documentation

 Welcome to the documentation for Unification's Mainchain.
-These docs cover how to build and install the two main applications `und` and `undcli`, how to run a node on MainNet, TestNet and DevNet, and how to interact with the Mainchain network.
+These docs cover how to build and install the `und` application, how to run a node on MainNet, TestNet and DevNet, and how to interact with the Mainchain network.

 ## 1. About Mainchain